Skip to main content

 Gender identification can be performed on voiceprints extracted from audio files with the Voiceprint Extraction technology.

-For testing, we'll be using voicepints extracted from the 17 testing recordings, that you can find in the voiceprints.zip archive.
+For testing, we'll be using voiceprints extracted from the 17 test recordings that you can find in the voiceprints.zip archive.

 voiceprint_paths = [